garycheung13/weathertime/README.md

 # openweathermap API Key

 The server looks for an `API_KEY` variable in the environment variables to make API calls.
 This is stored in Heroku's config vars in production and in a local `.env` file in project root during development.

+# Setting Up Locally

+## Requirements
+- Node version >= 6
+- npm/yarn

+## Steps
+1. Download the project and install dependencies using `yarn install` or `npm install`.
+Run the command twice, once in the project root for the server packages and in the `weather-client` for the frontend packages.
+2. Create a `.env` file in the project root and your openweathermap api key to the file in the format of `API_KEY=YOUR_KEY`.
+3. Start the server in development mode by running `yarn dev-start` or `npm run dev-start` from the project root.
+4. Open a new terminal and change directory to `weather-client`.
+Run the commend `yarn start`/`npm start` to start the react app in development mode.